iDigBio/spreadsheet-skills/05-exporting-data.md

 - Because it is a proprietary format, and it is possible that in the future, technology won’t exist (or will become sufficiently rare)  to make it inconvenient, if not impossible, to open the file.

-Think about zipdisks.
-How many old theses in your lab are “backed up” and stored on zipdisks?
-Ever wanted to pull out the raw data from one of those?
-*Exactly.*

 - Other spreadsheet software may not be able to open the files saved in a proprietary Excel format.

 - Different versions of Excel may be changed so they handle data differently, leading to inconsistencies.